library(igraph)

 - Period 2: 8.981 (SE = 0.850)

-These values suggest that, on average, each actor had about 10 opportunities to change a tie between wave 1 and 2, and about 9 opportunities between wave 2 and 3.
-These values reflect the speed of network change over time but do not represent the number of actual changes.
+These values suggest that, on average, each actor had approximately 11 opportunities to change a tie between waves 1 and 2, and about 9 opportunities between waves 2 and 3.
+Importantly, these values reflect the rate of opportunities for change, not the number of actual tie changes.

 Network Dynamics